IRAS Singapore: What You’ll Need and How It Functions (2026)

 The Inland Revenue Authority of Singapore (IRAS) is a government authority and acts as an agent in managing tax administration in Singapore.
 It also represents Singapore in international tax matters.
 IRAS Singapore functions to enforce taxes and ensure that companies meet their tax obligations efficiently.

-The organization is responsible for collecting various taxes, including income tax, corporate tax, goods and services tax (GST), and property tax, and ensuring that these tax laws are followed.
+The organisation is responsible for collecting various taxes, including income tax, corporate tax, goods and services tax (GST), and property tax, and ensuring that these tax laws are followed.
 In line with International Financial Reporting Standards, IRAS effectively manages tax revenue to fund public services and infrastructure.

 History of IRAS Singapore